Audiveris/audiveris/docs/_pages/ui_foundations/selection.md

 Here, we have pointed on a note head which is part of a head chord.
-We can note the (member) head inter is selected over the (ensemble) chord inter, the involved "_HeadStem_" relation is visible between head and stem, the Inter-board focuses on head inter, with the `To Ensemble` button enabled.
+We can note the (member) head inter is selected over the (ensemble) chord inter, the involved "_HeadStem_" relation is visible between head and stem, the Inter-board focuses on the head inter, with the `To Ensemble` button enabled.

 ![](../assets/images/ensemble_selected.png)